rangareddy/spark_hive_hwc_integration/README.md

 1. Cluster level configuration
 2. Application level configuration

-If cluster is kerberos enabled then we need to add two additional properties
+If cluster is Kerberized cluster then we need to add the following two additional properties.

 1. **spark.security.credentials.hiveserver2.enabled** - **false** for **YARN client mode** and **true** for **YARN cluster mode**.
 2. **spark.sql.hive.hiveserver2.jdbc.url.principal** - **hive/_HOST@EXAMPLE.COM**

+a) In **client mode**, the driver will run in the spark client process and HWC in spark driver will use the principal for authentication.
+Since the driver does not use delegation token to authenticate, we won't need to set **spark.security.credentials.hiveserver2.enabled=true** to use **HiveServer2CredsProvider**

+b) In **cluster mode** the driver will run in Application Master and HWC in spark driver will use delegation token to authenticate.
+Since the driver uses delegation token to authenticate, we need **HiveServer2CredsProvider**, hence we set **spark.security.credentials.hiveserver2.enabled** true.

 ##### Check the hive-warehouse-connector-assembly version
 ```shell